-Each of these varieties of cucumbers produce shoots, and from those shoots they grow little vines that wrap around whatever they can to support that shoot.
+Each of the varieties of cucumbers I'm growing produce shoots, and from those shoots they grow little vines that wrap around whatever they can to support that shoot.
 While there are some varieties that grow in a bush, these guys do not.
 So, you will need a trellis for their shoots to grow up and connect to.
 Otherwise, once they begin to grow, their shoots will grow in any direction they can and grasp onto anything they can.
 I recently found one of my lemon cucumber shoots growing in the opposite direction of it's trellis, and it had wrapped its little vines around my basil plant.
 I had to carefully unwrap those vines, move the entire shoot onto the trellis, and then rewrap its vines around the trellis so that it would stay put.

 The image above was taken a couple of days ago.
 These are my Boston pickling cucumbers and lemon cucumbers.
 My Boston pickling cucumber shoots are the three on the left, and my lemon cucumbers are the other shoots on the right.
 But you can see from this image that their shoots are trying to grow all over the place, especially my lemon cucumbers.
 After each rainfall, we've been getting rain every day for the last five days, I have to go out and redirect their shoots because a good rain really gets them growing.

-My first suggestion is a wooden trellis, which I'm using with my cucamelon plants.
+My second suggestion is a wooden trellis, which I'm using with my cucamelon plants.
 I bought the wooden trellis at Lowe's last year when I was one trellis down, so I really needed it at the time.
 It cost me around $14.95, and while it is a good trellis for a plant or two, it can get pricey if you have multiple cucumber plants in pots.
 But it's still a good option, and useful, which is why I'm mentioning it.
 I apologize for the photo, we have a lot of shade on our back porch and my phone camera just won't do a better job, but at least this gives you an idea of what the trellis looks like.

 For my space masters in plant pots I used another method using two stakes, a wooden dowel, bamboo stakes, and garden wire.
 They are only around three to four feet tall, but they work for my needs.
 You can always buy stakes that are taller in order to get your trellis at the desired height for your needs, since depending on which way you use the trellis netting you can make your trellis 5 feet tall by 8 feet long, or 8 feet tall by 5 feet long.
 In the image below I'm using the trellis netting the narrow way, and the remaining netting is sitting on the ground behind my plant pot.
 I don't want to cut the netting because I can always reuse it on another trellis if I need to.